isomerpages/govtech-corp/media/technews/_posts/2019-08-15-post-This GovTech team built an eCanvas to help persons with special needs paint.md

 <p>Even originally planned features, such as the voice command system, had
 to be revised several times before they could perform well enough.
-“We imagined that the solution would be this or that,” Dr Ong shared, “but when we tested the eCanvas on site, we realised that we had to change the design for it to be more applicable to Elaine.”</p>
+“We imagined that the solution would be this or that,” Dr Ong shared, “but when we tested the eCanvas on-site, we realised that we had to change the design for it to be more applicable to Elaine.”</p>
 <p>Instead of a generic system that could recognise many words, the team
 built a custom system—powered by a convolutional neural network—to recognise